 On the other hand, the graduate entry (after completing an undergraduate program) level medicine course comes via Duke-NUS.

-Similar to the NTU program, students need to sit for an additional GAMSAT or MCAT.
+Similar to the NTU program, students need to sit for an additional admissions test of which 2 are acceptable.
+GAMSAT or MCAT.

 Because of the stringent requirements, few make it through the shortlists.